Echo Park: Local government

 Echo Park is split between Los Angeles's 13th City Council district under Councilmember Hugo Soto-Martinez and Los Angeles's 1st City Council district under Councilmember Eunisses Hernandez.

+Echo Park Neighborhood Council meets regularly on a weekly basis to discuss local important issues and goings on in Echo Park.
+There are leadership roles with Executive Committee and breakout committee positions like Budget and Finance, Homelessness and Housing, or Planning and Land Use.
+Anyone in the neighborhood may contribute to the meetings or process through public comment or volunteering.

+Echo Park Recreation Complex has a Park Advisory Board, which consists of the complex director, 3 elected officer positions, and 6 other general board members.

 The Los Angeles Fire Department Station 20 is in the area.

 The Los Angeles Police Department (LAPD) operates the Rampart Community Police Station at 1401 West 6th St., 90017, located near Echo Park in the Westlake district of east-central Los Angeles.
 LAPD also operates an LAPD Police Academy training facility Including a weapons firing range in Elysian Park adjacent to Dodger Stadium.

+Local community groups

+Echo Park has various community groups that contribute to its well-being through volunteer action.
+Some of those groups include The Echo Park Improvement Association, Echo Park Chamber of Commerce, Echo Park Trash Club, and Echo Park Historical Society.

 County, state, and federal representation

 Echo Park sits in the following governmental districts: